General

 Information for Commercial Sponsors of Clinical Trials

-With effect from 1st May 2004, the electronic reporting of SUSARs has come into force.
-The legal basis for this requirement is provided in Directive 2001/20/EC and the implementing texts, which are published in the website of the DG Enterprise and Industry and in this website.
+With effect from 1 May 2004, the electronic reporting of SUSARs has come into force.
+The legal basis for this requirement is provided in Directive 2001/20/EC and the implementing texts.
+See the European Commission's website for further information.

 A sponsor should prepare for the electronic reporting of SUSARs to EudraVigilance as follows:

-• Obtain a EUDRACT number from the EUDRACT for all clinical trials, which have been/are initiated in the Community on 1st May 2004 or thereafter.
+• Obtain a EUDRACT number from the EudraCT database for all clinical trials which commenced in the Community from 1 May 2004, and which also includes clinical trials linked to European paediatric drug development.

-To support the implementation of Directive 2001/20/EC, EudraVigilance has been extended to include the EudraVigilance Clinical Trial Module as of 1st May 2004, which allows for the electronic reporting of SUSARs that occur during clinical trials in accordance with Community legislation.
-The reporting rules of SUSARs are further described in Reporting Rules of SUSARs to EudraVigilance for commercial and non-commercial sponsors of clinical trials conducted in the EEA
+To support the implementation of Directive 2001/20/EC, EudraVigilance was extended to include the EudraVigilance Clinical Trial Module on 1 May 2004, to allow the electronic reporting of SUSARs that occur during clinical trials in accordance with Community legislation.
+The reporting rules of SUSARs are further described in Reporting Rules of SUSARs to EudraVigilance for commercial and non-commercial sponsors of clinical trials conducted in the EEA.

 If you require more information about EVWEB please refer to EudraVigilance Web Reporting Application.